Make your own nut & plant based milks

 Not all milks are the same - some require a lot more preparation and time.
 You may decide that making some varieties in house, and sourcing others externally, is right for you.
 You certainly don't have to commit to all or nothing, especially when you start.

-In the lead up to switching over, take note of how many tetrapaks your business is going through per week as this number will be really helpful when trying to determine quantities and limiting waste.
+In the lead up to switching over, take note of how many tetrapaks your business is going through per week as this number will be helpful when determining quantities and limiting waste.

-Consistency is key - be sure your staff follow a strict recipe and process so that the milk comes out the same consistency each and every time.
+Consistency is key - be sure your staff follow a strict recipe and process so that the milk comes out the same each time.

 Be sure that the glass jars you use to store the milk in are sterile - if they aren’t, the milk will spoil quickly.